Danesha Adams

 Danesha LaVonne Adams (born June 6, 1986) is an American retired soccer forward and midfielder.
-She is an assistant coach for the Houston Cougars.
+She is the head coach of the Texas Southern Tigers.
 She played for Portland Thorns FC in the National Women's Soccer League (NWSL).
 She previously played for Sky Blue FC and Washington Spirit of the NWSL, Chicago Red Stars and Philadelphia Independence in the WPS, Medkila IL in Norway's Toppserien, Vittsjö GIK in the Swedish Damallsvenskan, and Ataşehir Belediyespor in Turkey's Women's First Football League as well as for the Cleveland Internationals and Pali Blues in the W-League.